AmauryLaridon/LPHYS2299-Master-s-Thesis/AMOC-GIS Tipping Module/Tipping Module Calibration - Param A/README.md

-# Tipping Module Calibration
+# Tipping Module Calibration with fresh water flux parameterization A

 ---

-Python script made to implement the Tipping Module Calibration in order to fit our emulation of the tipping point cascade on simulations data.
+Python script made to implement the Tipping Module Calibration with fresh water flux parameterization A in order to fit our emulation of the tipping point cascade on simulations data.